Mytaga/ASP.NET-Advanced-Final-Project/README.md

  - Update your profile information.
  - View products description.
  - Contact the manager directly if there is a problem with your order
+ - Search products through the menu.

   <strong> Administration Role : </strong>
- - Create new products
+ - Create new products.
- - Create new product categories
+ - Create new product categories.
- - Edit existing products
+ - Edit existing products.
- - Delete products
+ - Delete products.
- - Delete reviews
+ - Delete reviews.
- - Create new restaurants
+ - Create new restaurants.
- - Get application statistics about : Orders place, available products on the menu and registered users
+ - Get application statistics about : Orders place, available products on the menu and registered users.

  <strong> Manager Role : </strong>
  - Check your sales
+ - View everything

 👉Instructions